Imran10896/Portfolio_optimization/README.md

 # Financial Analysis and Network Analysis Toolkit

 This repository contains MATLAB and Python scripts for financial analysis, portfolio optimization, and network analysis.
-These scripts are designed to assist in analyzing financial data, constructing portfolios, calculating financial ratios, and analyzing network centrality.
+These scripts are designed to assist in analyzing financial data, constructing portfolios, calculating financial ratios, and detecting core-periphery structure in network.

 ## Contents